GrimIrani/SSS-RankFish/README.md

 ## Acknowledgements

 The game was inspired by a tooo~ long-ago idea to make a cool game and built using the Love2D game engine.<br>
-A gift for inner child and my past.
+A gift to inner child and my past.

 - Love2D: [https://love2d.org/](https://love2d.org/)